U.S. Supreme Court justices divided in abortion case; Roberts may hold key

 "I understand the idea that the impact might be different in different places, but as far as the benefits of the law, that's going to be the same in each state, isn't it?"
 Roberts asked.
 Roberts indicated that the 2016 ruling requires the analysis to be "a factual one that has to proceed state-by-state."

-The questions asked by Roberts and Kavanaugh could open the possibility of them voting to uphold the Louisiana law without specifically overturning the Texas precedent.
+The questions asked by Roberts and Kavanaugh could open the possibility of the two voting to uphold the Louisiana law without specifically overturning the Texas precedent.
 Kavanaugh asked whether "in some states, admitting privileges laws could be constitutional, if they impose no burdens."
 RESTRICTIVE STATE LAWS

 The case, with a ruling due by the end of June, will test the court's willingness to uphold Republican-backed abortion restrictions being pursued in numerous conservative states.
 President Donald Trump's administration supported Louisiana in the case.
 Abortion remains one of the most divisive issues in American society, with Christian conservatives - an important constituency for Trump - among those most opposed to it.